ROCKEFELLER FAMILY FUND

 Rockefeller Family Fund is a U.S.-based, family-led public charity that initiates, cultivates, and funds strategic efforts to promote a sustainable, just, free, and participatory society.

 A BLEND OF TWO MODELS

 Martha, John, Laurance, Nelson, and David Rockefeller created the Rockefeller Family Fund (RFF) in 1967.
 Since then, RFF has worked at the cutting edge of advocacy in such areas as environmental protection, advancing the economic rights of women, and helping citizens hold public and private institutions accountable for their actions.
 RFF is known for its creative grantmaking, its role as a catalyst in the nonprofit as well as the funding communities, and its record of public policy innovation.

 While our operations and approach remain true to the Rockefeller vision of strategic, innovative philanthropy, we have evolved from our roots as a family foundation.

-To many observers, we appear to be a typical grant-making organization.
-In fact, we are a hybrid of two very distinct models:
+To many observers, RFF appears to be a typical grant-making organization.
+In fact, RFF is a hybrid of two very distinct models:

-We act as a foundation generally acts, giving grants to nonprofit organizations.
-We were founded with this intent, and this is the institutional form that is most recognizable to the nonprofit community.
+The traditional foundation that gives grants to nonprofit organizations.
+RFF was founded with this intent, and this is the institutional form that is most recognizable to the nonprofit community.

 This blend of approaches has significant benefits.
-We work with the foundation community as partners, allowing us to learn from, and collaborate openly with, a wide range of current and potential funders.
+We work with the foundation community as partners, allowing us to maximize our resources and learn from a wide range of people with a breadth of knowledge and experience.

-The Rockefeller Family Fund is a tax-exempt not-for-profit organization under Section 501(c)(3) of the federal tax code.
+The Rockefeller Family Fund is a tax-exempt not-for-profit organization under Section 501(c)(3) of the IRS tax code.